The station through time

 This photograph was taken in early December.
 The newly fallen snow adds a timeless quality to the Old Ticket Office.
 It was hoped to capture a unique image of 'Black 5' 45212 steaming through with an excursion from Slough to Stratford-on-Avon.
 Whilst the train started on time, the adverse weather sadly caused it to be cancelled after only reaching Reading but this view made going to the station worthwhile.
 Many services were affected on that Sunday, with a points failure also adding to the problems.

-Image courtesy BRM magazine
+Courtesy of BRM magazine

 Fame in 2018